 Tre Coed is a quality detached cottage in Llanbedr.
 It has a double room with TV and en-suite, a twin room with TV and a ground floor double with TV, en-suite and access to outside sitting area.
 There is a family bathroom on the ground floor.
-The kitchen has a dining area and there are two sitting rooms.
-Outside is a utility room, off road parking for three cars and lovely gardens with furniture, summerhouse, lawned and gravelled areas, a BBQ and chiminea.
+The kitchen has a dining area and there are two sitting rooms and a snug.
+Outside is a utility room, off road parking for three cars and lovely gardens with furniture, summerhouse, gravelled areas, a BBQ and chiminea.
 Tre Coed makes a lovely year-round base for families, friends or walkers to enjoy this beautiful part of Snowdonia.

 |Size||Sleeps up to 6, 3 bedrooms|